wallix/awless/README.md

 # Why awless

-`awless` has been created with the idea to run the most frequent actions easily by using simple commands, smart defaults, security best practices and runnable/scriptable templates for resource creations (see `awless` templates).
+`awless` has been created with the idea to run the most frequent actions easily by using simple commands, smart defaults, security best practices and runnable/scriptable templates for resource creations (see [`awless` templates](https://github.com/wallix/awless/wiki/Templates)).

 There is no need to edit manually any line of JSON, deal with policies, etc.
 `awless` brings a new approach to manage virtualized infrastructures through CLI.

 # Overview

-- Clear and easy listing of virtualized resources (subnets, instances, groups, users, etc.): `awless list`
+- Clear and easy listing of cloud resources (subnets, instances, groups, users, etc.) on AWS EC2, IAM and S3: `awless list`
-- Multiple output formats either human (tabular, trees, ...) or machine readable (csv, json, ...): `--format`
+- Multiple output formats either human (table, trees, ...) or machine readable (csv, json, ...): `--format`
-- Create a local snapshot of the infrastructure (ec2, iam, s3) deployed in the remote cloud: `awless sync`
+- Creation, update and deletion of cloud resources with smart and secure default through powerful awless templates: `awless create/delete/update/run/...`
-- Show what has changed on the cloud since the last local snapshot: `awless diff`
+- Easy revert of resources creation: `awless revert`
-- A local history and versioning of the snapshots: `awless show revisions`
+- Show what has changed on the cloud since the last local changes: `awless diff`
-- Creation of cloud resources (instances, groups, users, policies) with smart and secure default through powerful awless templates
+- A local history and versioning of the changes that occurred on the cloud: `awless history`
 - CLI autocompletion for Unix/Linux's bash and zsh `awless completion`

 # Install